Beth Levine (fashion designer): Design career

-Beth met Herbert Levine when she applied for a job designing shoes for another shoe manufacturer in 1944, and married him three months later.
-In 1948, they founded together the Herbert Levine label.
+Beth Levine met Herbert Levine when she applied for a job designing shoes for another shoe manufacturer in 1944, and married him three months later.
+In 1948, they founded the Herbert Levine label together.

 Beth Levine's greatest influence is considered to be the re-introduction of boots to women's fashion in the 1960s and the popularization of the shoe style known as mules.
 When Nancy Sinatra wore Levine boots in publicity shots for the 1960s hit song "These Boots Are Made for Walkin'", demand for fashion boots leaped so much that Saks Fifth Avenue opened a special section its shoe department called "Beth's Bootery".

 Levine was hired in 1965, along with famed couturier Emilio Pucci and designer Alexander Girard, to help overhaul a new look and style for Braniff International Airways.
 The campaign, developed by Jack Tinker and Partner's Mary Wells Lawrence, was dubbed The End Of The Plain Plane, and was a revolutionary airline overhaul, which had never been attempted.
 Levine designed the unique shoes that complemented the Pucci uniform designs.